-- 28.24.8 After Autorotation stops, the aircraft must establish a vertical down line.
-The pilot may achieve this by: - Immediately after rotation stops, pitching to the vertical down line and simultaneously bringing the wings parallel to the horizon, or - b) A "blended" recovery in which Autorotation stops, the aircraft pitches to the vertical down line, and the wings become parallel to the horizon simultaneously. - 28.24.9 Because there is no vertical line before the spin there is no requirement to center spins on their lines. - 28.24.10 If a roll follows a spin, there must be a pause between the spin and the roll.
+- 28.24.8 A vertical downline must be established at the same time as, or shortly after, the cessation of autorotation. - 28.24.9 Because there is no vertical line before the spin there is no requirement to center spins on their lines. - 28.24.10 If a roll follows a spin, there must be a pause between the spin and the roll.